pireddag/formatRef/README.md

 the reference obtained with the macro `<formatRef|lab>` looks like `equation (<reference|lab>)`

 The labels must be assigned according to the format codes so that the macros have an effect.
-If no format code matches, the macro returns
+If no format code matches, the macro at the moment returns an empty string.
+The plan is to get in this case as return
 `<reference|lab>`
+maybe with a switch that chooses between `<reference|lab>` (as default perhaps) and nothing.

 The .pdf file shows how the TeXmacs files look like after the Scheme functions have been loaded and the TeXmacs macros executed.